mdasifchand/StateEstimation/README.md

 P(A/B) (read probaility of A given B) ~ proporitional to P(B/A) (read likelihood of A given B) times P(B) (probability of occurence of B)

 there is a denominator P(B)- > also called as marginal likelihood.
-Which is what you after you integrate P(B/A) of likelhood over all possible A's
+Which is what you get after you integrate P(B/A) of likelhood over all possible A's

 Assuming, you move ahead along the discrete time intervals, in order to estimate stochastic probabilistic distribution between X(t-1) and X (t)